Skip to Main Content

 Credible takeaways

-• Borrowers with federal student loans can qualify for Public Service Loan Forgiveness, among other federal forgiveness programs.
+• Health care workers with federal student loans can qualify for Public Service Loan Forgiveness, among other federal forgiveness programs.

-• There are loan repayment programs for health care workers at both the state and federal level.
+• There are loan repayment programs for health care workers at both the state and federal levels.

 • Some employers offer loan repayment assistance to employees as a company perk.

-Nurses, dentists, and other health care professionals make large investments in their education, which often means graduating with a high loan balance.
-Around 70% of medical students graduated with debt in 2023, and the average debt for those graduates was more than $200,000, according to the Association of American Medical Colleges.
+With the rising cost of education, student loan forgiveness for health care workers is becoming increasingly important.
+Nurses, physicians, dentists, therapists, and other providers often graduate with significant debt — in 2025, around 70% of medical students graduated with significant student loans, and the average debt for those graduates was more than $223,000, according to the Association of American Medical Colleges.

 Federal loan forgiveness programs for health care workers